apache/fluo-website/_fluo-1-2/administration/initialize.md

 3. Run the command below to initialize your Fluo application.
 Change `myapp` to your application name:

-        fluo init myapp /path/to/myapp/fluo-app.properties
+        fluo init -a myapp -p /path/to/myapp/fluo-app.properties

    A Fluo application only needs to be initialized once.
 After initialization, the Fluo application name is used to start/stop the application and scan the Fluo table.

 4. Run `fluo list` which connects to Fluo and lists applications to verify initialization.

-5. Run `fluo config myapp` to see what configuration is stored in ZooKeeper.
+5. Run `fluo config -a myapp` to see what configuration is stored in ZooKeeper.

 ## Next Steps